shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 ### Set Up Ansible Spoke

-If using a MID server and on older than Yokohama, skip steps 6 and 7 and perform [ServiceNow Basic Auth Connection Configuration](https://github.com/shadowman-lab/Ansible-SNOW/tree/main/SNOWSetup#servicenow-basic-auth-connection-configuration)
+If using a MID server and on older than Yokohama, skip steps 6 and 7 and perform [ServiceNow Basic Auth or Access Token Connection Configuration](https://github.com/shadowman-lab/Ansible-SNOW/tree/main/SNOWSetup#servicenow-basic-auth-or-tokenconnection-configuration)

 #### 6)
 Navigate to **Connections & Credentials-->Connection & Credential Aliases**.
 Click the existing "AnsibleTowerAlias" alias.
 In the resulting dialog window, ensure the following fields are filled in: